sankarpadhy/JAVA8-11-17NewFeatures/README.md

 ## Maven Structure

-The project uses a multi-module Maven structure for managing different Java version features.
+The project uses a profile-based Maven structure for managing different Java version features.
+Each module is activated through its corresponding profile.

 ### Parent POM (Root `pom.xml`)